MicrosoftDocs/ATADocs/ATPDocs/atp-activities-filtering-mcas.md

 This article is designed to help you understand how to filter and create action policies for Azure ATP activities using Microsoft Cloud App Security.

-for more information about how to complete your integration, see [Azure ATP Cloud App Security integration](https://docs.microsoft.com/cloud-app-security/aatp-integration/enable-azure-advanced-threat-protection).
+For more information about how to complete your integration, see [Azure ATP Cloud App Security integration](https://docs.microsoft.com/cloud-app-security/aatp-integration/enable-azure-advanced-threat-protection).

 Using Azure ATP with Microsoft Cloud App Security offers activity analysis and alerts based on User and Entity Behavior Analytics (UEBA), identifying the riskiest behaviors in your enterprise, providing a comprehensive investigation priority score as well as activity filtering and customizable activity policies.